What is flu?

 If you are higher-risk you should:

-- make a treatment plan with your GP or health care provider before you get sick, for if you do test positive and require antiviral medicine.
-This is because you need to begin taking antivirals for flu within 2 days after symptoms start.
+- make a testing and treatment plan with your GP or health care provider before you get sick.
+This is because you need to begin taking antivirals for flu ideally within 2 days after symptoms start.

 - if you do test positive, let your GP or health care provider know straight away.
 If you don’t have a regular doctor, or they are not available, and you believe you are higher-risk you can